 IVDMD=Sample DM-Residue DMSample DM×100, IVOMD=Sample OM-Residue OMSample OM×100.

-2.6 In vitro gas production and prediction of OMD and ME
+2.6 In-vitro gas production and prediction of OMD and ME

 In vitro gas production was determined using the calibrated glass syringe technique following the Hohenheim gas test described by Menke et al. (1979), and predicted organic matter digestibility (OMD) and metabolisable energy (ME) were estimated according to Menke and Steingass (1988).
 Approximately 200 mg of the 2-mm ground sample was weighed into pre-warmed 100-mL glass gas syringes.
 Rumen liquor was collected before morning feeding from rumen-fistulated cattle maintained on a basal hay diet, filtered through four layers of cheesecloth, kept at 39 °C, and continuously flushed with CO₂ to maintain anaerobic conditions.
 The incubation medium (buffer–mineral solution with a reducing agent and indicator) was prepared as described by Menke et al. (1979) and mixed with rumen fluid at a 2:1 (v/v) buffer: rumen fluid ratio.
 Each syringe was filled with the inoculum, gently shaken to disperse the substrate, and incubated upright at 39 °C in a thermostatically controlled water bath.
 Gas volume was recorded at 0, 3, 6, 12, 24, 48, 72, 96, and 120 h, and gas production was expressed as mL g⁻¹ DM.
 Net 24-h gas production (Gp; mL per 200 mg DM) was calculated as the 24-h reading minus the 0-h reading, and blank syringes containing only inoculum were used to blank-correct gas production.
 The 24-h net gas volume (Gp), together with crude protein (CP) and ash contents, was used to estimate predicted OMD (%) and ME (MJ kg⁻¹ DM) using the Menke and Steingass (1988) equations: